Dennis-tec/my-portfolio/README.md

 ### Live url:https://dennis-tec.github.io/kamakeiportfolio/

 ## Description
 This projects contains information about me.
-All my personal details relating to Education, Skills, Experiences have been highlighted.
+All my personal details relating to education, skills, experiences have been highlighted.
 The last part is a form type that allow people who want to contact me about anything relating to coding fill in their details.

 ## Setup/Installation requirement
 * Fast working Internet.